SIC-POVMs from Stark units: Prime dimensions n^2+3: Our recipe

 The coefficients of the exact polynomial $g_1(t)\in K[t]$ are again determined via an integer relation algorithm.
 Unlike the situation of the exact minimal polynomial of the numerical Stark units, we do not yet have a good heuristic for the required precision.
 This is not necessarily a severe problem, as we can increase the precision of the numerical Stark units using Newton's method, which has quadratic convergence.
 For Newton's method, we use numerical approximations of the exact polynomial $p_1(t)$ and its derivative to arbitrary precision.
 However, it turns out that, in general, the coefficients of $g_1(t)$ have very large numerators/denominators.
 For $d=2707$, we used a precision of about two million digits.
 Computing $\tilde{g}_1(t)$ of degree $901$ using numerical polynomial interpolation took about $18.5$ hours.
 Determining the $902$ exact coefficients took about $420$ CPU hours in total, which was done in parallel on multiple CPU cores.
 For dimension $d=19603$, the coefficients of the exact Galois polynomial have denominators that are integers with more than one million digits.

 In the end this step has turned out to be a potential computational bottleneck.
 For dimension $d=2503$, we have been able to compute the (conjectural) exact minimal polynomial $p_1(t)$ of degree $3336$ using a precision of $13100$ digits.
-This took in total about $60$ CPU years on the HPC cluster.
+This took in total about $60.5$ CPU years on the HPC cluster.
 Using a precision of ten million digits appears to be insufficient to obtain the exact Galois polynomial $p_1(t)$.
+Since the initial version of this manuscript, however, we have developed an alternative approach that allowed us to compute a numerical fiducial vector for dimension $2503$.
+We will discuss this approach elsewhere when addressing composite dimensions $n^2+3$.